Pyrope

 The mineral pyrope is a member of the garnet group.
-Pyrope is the only member of the garnet family to always display red colouration in natural samples, and it is from this characteristic that it gets its name: from the Greek for fire and eye.
+Pyrope is the only member of the garnet family to always display red colouration in natural samples, and it is from this characteristic that it gets its name: from the Greek words for fire and eye.
 Despite being less common than most garnets, it is a widely used gemstone with numerous alternative names, some of which are misnomers.
 Chrome pyrope, and Bohemian garnet are two alternative names, the usage of the latter being discouraged by the Gemological Institute of America.
 Misnomers include Colorado ruby, Arizona ruby, California ruby, Rocky Mountain ruby, Elie Ruby, Bohemian carbuncle, and Cape ruby.

+Composition

 The composition of pure pyrope is Mg3Al2(SiO4)3, although typically other elements are present in at least minor proportions—these other elements include Ca, Cr, Fe and Mn.
 Pyrope forms a solid solution series with almandine and spessartine, which are collectively known as the pyralspite garnets (pyrope, almandine, spessartine).
 Iron and manganese substitute for the magnesium in the pyrope structure.
 The resultant, mixed composition garnets are defined according to their pyrope-almandine ratio.
 The semi-precious stone rhodolite is a garnet of ~70% pyrope composition.